silinternational/idp-in-a-box/terraform/060-simplesamlphp/README.md

  - `ecsServiceRole_arn` - ARN for ECS Service Role
  - `alb_dns_name` - DNS name for application load balancer
  - `idp_name` - Short name of IdP for use in logs and email alerts
+ - `trusted_ip_addresses` - A list of ip addresses or ranges that should not be rate limited

 ## Outputs